Monday Kicks Off with Japanese, U.S. Science and Spacewalk Preps

-Category: Space Hits: 6NASA astronaut Shane Kimbrough replaces life support components inside a U.S. spacesuit.
+Category: Space Hits: 7NASA astronaut Shane Kimbrough replaces life support components inside a U.S. spacesuit.

 The seven-member Expedition 65 crew kicked off the workweek working on Japanese science gear, a U.S. immune system study, and spacewalk preparations.